The Crisis Threatening Traditional Values In The Martial Arts

-I’d like you to know, that’s exactly what I’m trying to do through the Martial Art School Alliance International.
+I’d like you to know exactly what I’m doing for martial arts instructors through Martial Art Business U.

 But before I tell you how we’re doing that, I feel it’s important to explain to you how I ended up launching this huge project (which has taken me the better part of a year to realize) and how exactly that can benefit you as a school owner.